-UCSB, the #11 ranked party school, is ranked as the #8 public school and the #37 National University by US News.
-It's part of the University of California system, which is composed of some of the top research universities in the world.
+Meanwhile, UCSB, the #16 ranked party school, is ranked both the #5 public school and the #28 national university by US News.
+It's part of the University of California system, which includes some of the top research universities in the world.

-Also, not all students who attend top party colleges participate in the party culture.
+It's also important to note that not all students who attend top party colleges participate in the party culture.
 Even at party schools, there are many students who don't party.
 Students who don't party often find a community of like-minded students in their dorms or in various on-campus organizations.
-Especially at large public universities, there are enough students that you can find plenty of people who aren't party animals.
+Especially at large public universities, there are so many students that you're bound to find plenty of people who aren't party animals.

 How Do You Get a Good Education at a Party School?